luigimoccia/single_district/Readme.md

 Beside nuclear, the non-fossil electric technologies that may be activated are:
 - onshore wind
 - rooftop solar
-- ground-based solar
+- ground-based photovoltaic (GPV), also referred as *solar utility*

-Rooftop solar may be analyzed under two alternative profiles of the hourly capacity factor (CF).
+Rooftop solar may be analyzed under two alternative profiles of the hourly *capacity factor** (CF).
 Short, medium and long-term storage technologies are considered along integrative biogenic gases.

 For further details, please see the [technical report](./reports/District_baseload_S_Italy.pdf) where the model depicted in the following figure is fully described.